H3llKa1ser/B00t2R00t/Tools/Network Sniffers/Tcpdump.md

 # Tcpdump CLI network sniffer

-## TIP: Most commands run ONLY on sudo
+## TIP: Capturing packets can only be done as ROOT!

 ### Commands: